A musical adaptation of Germaine Shames’ beautiful book will bring a forgotten ballerina’s life to the stage.

 Germaine commented on my review of the novel and also responded to me via email.
 In her email she said: “How wonderful that you make time both to read and to dance, the best things in life.”

 (I definitely agree with Germaine on that.
-One of my favourite quotes is: ‘Let us read and let us dance; these two amusements will never do any harm to the world’ – Voltaire.)
+One of my favourite quotes is one from Voltaire: ‘Let us read and let us dance; these two amusements will never do any harm to the world’.)

 She added: “I’m thrilled that you enjoyed Margit’s story.
 We are hoping to hold auditions in the coming weeks.”

 “Chukkas” to all the performers auditioning and to the creative team working so hard to bring You, Fascinating You: The Musical to life.
 I look forward to hearing more about the production’s development as Margit’s story takes to the stage and a bygone ballerina reprises her role in the spotlight.

 *Images provided by Germaine Shames.